Introduction

 Content Syndication

-Some platforms distribute content across multiple sites or applications using RSS feeds.
-These systems usually require the full article body.
+Some platforms distribute content across multiple sites or applications using RSS feeds and require full article content.

 Podcast or Media Feeds